cbh123/bouncer/README.md

 # Bouncer

-I often get distracted checking my new messages on my Mac.
-So I created my very own Bouncer to notify me when I get anything important.
+I often get distracted checking my messages app on my Mac.
+So I created Bouncer to notify me when I get anything important.

 Bouncer is free, completely private, and open source.

 Here's how it works:
 - Every 2 seconds, Bouncer checks the local iMessage DB.
-- When a new one comes in, it asks a locally running llama3.2 if the message is important OR if the message contains a special Shibboleth word.
+- When a new one comes in, it asks a *locally* running llama3.2 if the message is important OR if the message contains a special Shibboleth word.
   - If important, Bouncer sends me a notification with a link to open the message window and respond.
   - If not, Bouncer screens it out and I continue my day distraction free :)